rickmoonex/rickmoonex.github.io/_posts/2023-01-25-vault-azure-overview.md

 - Provides an automatic unsealing method for the Vault, eliminating the need to manually unseal nodes when the cluster scales;
 - Allows for Azure AD integrations through Machine Identities.

-When these are met we can consider our cluster Highly-Available, Secure and Production-Ready.
+When these are met we can consider our cluster Highly-Available, Secure, and Production-Ready.

 ## Design